Zetaphor/lenscript/README.md

 ### Architecture Overview

-Lenscript operates on a scene graph made up of state-managed objects.
-Each of these objects has named multiple states, which are collections of different types of properties: interface properties, trigger properties, and user-defined variables.
-The scene graph can also store user-defined variables which can be read by all objects.
+Lenscript operates on a scene graph made up of state-managed named objects.
+Each of these named objects has named multiple states, which are collections of different types of properties: interface properties, trigger properties, and user-defined variables.
+The scene graph can also store user-defined variables which can be read by all child objects.

 **Hierarchy:**
   - LenscriptScene